ibm-messaging/mq-jms-spring/README.md

 Additional properties that are not in the recognised sets listed here can be put onto the Connection Factory via a map in the external properties definitions.
-Use the format `ibm.mq.additionalProperties.WMQ_CONSTANT_NAME=value`.
+Use the format `ibm.mq.additionalProperties.CONSTANT_NAME=value`.
+The CONSTANT_NAME is the real string for the property, so it will often begin with "XMSC".
+For example, the constant MQConstants.WMQ_SECURITY_EXIT has the value "XMSC_WMQ_SECURITY_EXIT" and should be written as `ibm.mq.additionalProperties.XMSC_WMQ_SECURITY_EXIT=/var/mqm/exits/myexit`

 There is no error checking on the property name or value.
 This may help with enabling rarely-used properties and reduce the need for a customizer method in application code.
 See [the KnowledgeCenter](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.1.0/com.ibm.mq.javadoc.doc/WMQJMSClasses/com/ibm/mq/jms/MQConnectionFactory.ConnectionFactoryProperty.html) for a list of all the currently-recognised properties that may be set on a CF - though note that many are now deprecated.

 If the value looks like a number, it is treated as such.
 Similarly if the value is TRUE/FALSE then that is processed as a boolean.
 So you cannot try to set a string property that appears to be an integer.
 Symbols representing the value of integer attributes cannot be used - the real number must be given.